palantir/gradle-conjure/README.md

 For conjure-typescript, this information is passed as an extra flag, `--productDependencies=your-project/build/service-dependencies.json`, which is used to embed information in the resultant package.json.

-For conjure-java, this information is directly embedded into the Jar for the `-jersey` and `-retrofit` projects.
+For conjure-java, this information is directly embedded into the Jar for the `-jersey` and `-dialogue` projects.
 It is stored as a manifest property, `Sls-Recommended-Product-Dependencies`, which can be detected by [sls-packaging](https://github.com/palantir/sls-packaging).

 ### Typescript